Berkeley-MDes/tdf-fa24-jil-111/Reflection.md

 Learned the importance of adding debugging statements (e.g., printing raw echo durations) to identify and resolve issues effectively.
 So far, I have a working prototype that demonstrates the ability to measure and display distances from two sensors.
 This setup could be a foundation for more complex projects involving obstacle detection or object tracking.

+###### Speculations
+While I am happy with the progress so far, there are areas I’d like to improve and expand on in the coming weeks:

+Real-Time Visualization:

+Instead of using the serial monitor, I’d like to display the distance readings on an OLED screen or send the data to a web dashboard via Wi-Fi.
+This would make the system more interactive and practical for real-world applications.
+Interactive Feedback:

+Add LEDs or sound alerts to indicate specific distance thresholds.
+For example, a red LED could light up if an object is too close, and a green LED could indicate a safe distance.

 # Week12  Reflection #
 ### Week of 11/21/2024